 Pizza consists, at its core, of three things: dough, sauce, and toppings.
 It's hard to believe that this simple dish could spawn hundreds of variations and result in an extremely profitable worldwide industry, not to mention the huge number of chefs and pizza-makers who specialize in perfecting this single dish.
 Many chefs in the United States have tweaked the concept to come up with their own pizza styles, making it as American as any culinary creation.

 The Original Neapolitan

 The Neapolitan pizza is the original pizza that left Italy and arrived with Italian immigrants in the United States.
 This is the pizza that launched American pizza fanaticism.
 In fact, Italy has sought UNESCO heritage protection for the Neapolitan pizza.

-The dough is made from Tipo 00 wheat flour and the crust is thin, crunchy, and baked in a wood-fired oven.
+The dough is made from Tipo 00 wheat flour (Italian milled) and the crust is thin, crunchy, and baked in a wood-fired oven.
 The pizza should have minimal toppings—perhaps San Marzano tomato sauce, buffalo mozzarella cheese, and basil—because too much sauce or cheese will weigh down the crust and make it soggy.

 California style pizza uses a dough base similar to the Neapolitan or New York style pizza and jazzes up the base with unusual and uncommon ingredients.
 This style of pizza is generally credited to Chef Ed LaDou who developed a pizza with ricotta, red peppers, mustard, and pate, that Chef Wolfgang Puck tried and loved in the early 1980s.
 Chef Puck immediately hired Chef LaDou to work at the newly opened Spago in 1982 and Chef LaDou continued creating innovative pizzas, including varieties with duck sausage and smoked salmon.

-In 1985, Chef LaDou created the first pizza menu for California Pizza Kitchen, including its signature barbeque chicken pizza, which spread California-style pizza to a national audience.
+In 1985, Chef LaDou created the first pizza menu for California Pizza Kitchen, including its signature barbecue chicken pizza, which spread California-style pizza to a national audience.

 Chicago Deep Dish